Find out about key people at Energy UK: Lawrence Slade, our Chief Executive and our Directors.

 Abbie Sampson, Director of External Affairs

-Abbie Sampson joined Energy UK in January 2017 as Director of External Affairs, leading the press, public affairs and events teams.
-Abbie extensive experience in the private, public and charitable sectors including at the highest level of government, having worked at Downing Street as both a strategic communications adviser and chief press officer.
+Abbie Sampson joined Energy UK in January 2017 as Director of External Affairs, overseeing communications, public affairs and events.
+Abbie has extensive experience of strategic communications and public affairs in the private, public and charitable sectors including at the highest level of government, having previously worked in Downing Street.

 Barbara Vest, Special Advisor